|

 from the horses mouth (their own search engines).

-(These numbers are for year 2004 regulations.
-Numbers change slightly
+(These numbers are from year 2004 regulations.

-every year due to new text added to each new edition, or due to
+Numbers change slightly every year due to new text added to each

-editing changes, by the GPO.
-Again, for example, "taxable income"
+new edition, or due to editing changes, by the GPO.
+Again, for example,

-is the last word on a line and "income" is on the next
+if "taxable" is the last word on a line and "income"

-line.
-Compare your results with a PDF version of 26 CFR, and the
+is on the next line.
+Compare your results with a PDF version of

-eCFR, to avoid this effect.)
+26 CFR, and with the eCFR to avoid this effect.)

 "taxable income" and "determine":